Piepongwong/posting-react/README.md

 # Sending Post Data with React and CORS

 Besides from reading from another data source, we can also use Axios to send data.
 You already know the most you need to know.
 You know how to control forms with React and you know how to use Axios.
 What's left is sending data from your form with Axios!
-This lesson is using <a href="https://ih-beers-api.herokuapp.com/">this api</a>.
+This lesson is also explaining what CORS is and how to deal with it.
+It's time to have that talk.
+However, CORS is not something that is specific to React.
+We're going to use <a href="https://ih-beers-api.herokuapp.com/">this api</a> for the examples.

 ## CORS
 There are a couple of pitfalls when sending data with React, especially in development.
 Most of them are caused by Cross Origin Resource Sharing (CORS) errors.
-CORS is a security feature that tries to prevent an attack called<a href="https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A7-Cross-Site_Scripting_(XSS)"> cross site scripting</a>.
-To prevent XSS browsers and servers don't trust different domains (origins) by default.
-In a SPA architecture it's common to host the client and server on different domains.
-If that's the case with your app, your React client and your Express backend do not trust each other.
-However, you could decide to host your client and backend on the same origin, meaning the same  transport layer (http or https), domain and port: `transportlayer://domain:port`.
+Those errors are thrown by a security feature that tries to prevent an attack called<a href="https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A7-Cross-Site_Scripting_(XSS)"> cross site scripting</a>.
+To prevent XSS browsers and servers don't trust different origins by default.
+An origin consists out of a **transport layer (http or https), domain and port: `transportlayer://domain:port`.
+When any of those parts different, the origins are considered to be different!** In a SPA architecture it's common to host the client and server on different domains.
+If that's the case with your app, your React client and your Express backend do not trust each other by default.
+However, you could decide to host your client and backend on the same origin.

-In development you're probably using the development server that create react app set you up with.
+In development you're probably using the development server that create react app has set you up with.
 That development server is running on a different port than your backend.
-Therefore, in development you're probably hosting your app on different domains.
+Therefore, in development you're probably hosting your app on different origins.

-Another thing to keep in mind is that sending data tightens the security settings of CORS even stronger.
+Another thing to keep in mind, is that you can and have to configure the CORS setting on both the client and the server.
+The server needs to trust the client that is requesting information and the client needs to trust the server it's sending data to.
+Sending data tightens the security settings of CORS on the client stronger.
 Whether you're sending data or not and in which format (x-www-form-url-encoded or json) influences CORS errors.

 Alright, so how to deal with CORS?

 ## Method 1: Do not trigger CORS
 If you send data in the "x-www-form-urlencoded" format, the CORS settings are less tight and you can send it normally.
-However, you need to parse the data you have in your state into the x-www-form-urlencoded format.
+However, you need to parse the data you have in your state from a javascript object into the x-www-form-urlencoded format.
 You do that with the <a href="https://www.npmjs.com/package/qs"> qs library </a>.
+Querystring are in the  x-www-form-urlencoded format.
 In the qs docs you'll find examples with require, but it works just as fine with import:

 ```
     import qs from "qs";